CortexIntelligentAutomation/docs/content/en/docs/2025.11/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 See the [View Running Executions][View Running Executions tutorial] tutorial for a step-by-step guide.

+#### Debug Running Executions

+A running execution may be debugged by selecting the execution and clicking the {{< image src="/images/Package Version Editor - Attach to Execution.png" >}} icon; all dependent executions will automatically be attached to the same session, which will open in a new window.

+To stop debugging, detach the execution by clicking the {{< image src="/images/Package Version Editor - Detach from Execution.png" >}} icon; all dependent executions will be automatically detached.
+Any paused executions will immediately continue running.
+If any changes have been made to the executing flows whilst debugging, these changes will persist for these executions only.

+See the [Debug Running Executions][Debug Running Executions tutorial] tutorial for a step-by-step guide.

 #### Stop Running Executions

-Any running flow execution may be aborted by selecting the flow and clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.
+Any running flow execution may be aborted by selecting the execution and clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.
 The flow execution will be stopped immediately.

 Multiple executions may be stopped simultaneously by selecting the executions by holding down the Ctrl or Shift key and clicking the executions to select, then clicking the {{< image src="/images/Package Version Editor - Stop Execution.png" >}} icon.

 See the [Stop Running Executions][Stop Running Executions tutorial] tutorial for a step-by-step guide.

-#### Debug Running Executions

-A running execution may be debugged in {{% ctx %}} Gateway by selecting the execution in the Running Executions grid and clicking the {{< image src="/images/Package Version Editor - Attach to Execution.png" >}} icon; all dependent running executions will also be automatically attached to the same {{% ctx %}} Gateway session, which will open in a new window.

-To abort debugging in {{% ctx %}} Gateway, detach the execution by clicking the {{< image src="/images/Package Version Editor - Detach from Execution.png" >}} icon.
-Any paused executions in {{% ctx %}} Gateway will immediately continue running.
-If any changes have been made to the executing flow whilst debugging in {{% ctx %}} Gateway, these changes will persist for this execution only after the execution has been detached.

-See the [Debug Running Executions][Debug Running Executions tutorial] tutorial for a step-by-step guide.

 ## Remarks